 How are both cameras for portraits?

-They are both ideal for portraiture but with autofocus and lighting caveats where the Fuji is concerned.
-It is often argued that Fuji produce the most pleasing skin tones, and I would agree with that in general.
-However this is often because users do not understand how to customise the OMD, and I happen to think that the colour output of the OMD is also very pleasing.
+They are both good for portraiture but with autofocus and lighting caveats where the Fuji is concerned.
+It is often argued that Fuji produce the most pleasing skin tones, and they are certainly good.
+However this is often because users do not understand how to customise the OMD, and I happen to think that the colour output of the OMD is very pleasing.
 The zoom lens on the XE1 is ideal for portraiture, the f4 setting at full zoom is plenty adequate for shallow DOF, or the 60mm prime might appeal to you more if you can cope with the slower focus over the zoom.
 The OMD with the 45mm f1.8 is a great combination.
+But once again, the blazingly fast and accurate autofocus of the OMD will nail pretty much everything you throw at it.
+On a more personal note, I find the X Trans sensor renders a slightly ‘plastic’ look to skin (in both JPEG and RAW) which for me is a turn-off, especially when photographing men.

 Are both cameras suitable for professional photographers?

-The OMD is a high performer capable of coping with pretty much anything you throw at it.
-The Fuji less so.
+The OMD is a high performer capable of coping with a vast array of subject matter.
+The Fuji much less so.
 The image quality of both is more than good enough, equalling or bettering the output from most current APS-C DSLR cameras.
 Both cameras are good choices for landscapes (the OMD having the slight advantage of increased depth of field at any given aperture).
 But this is where things change ….. if you shoot moving targets then the OMD has distinct advantages given the fast autofocus and responsive EVF (though don’t expect tracking focus on any CSC to be all that great).
 The OMD will also focus more quickly in low light so you might prefer it for concert photography for example.
-If you shoot wildlife the OMD is a good choice thanks to the availability of a long fast prime and a new fast telephoto zoom (once again, you can shoot at a slightly wider aperture on this camera without sacrificing too much depth).
+If you shoot wildlife the OMD is a good choice thanks to the availability of so many lenses (once again, you can shoot at a slightly wider aperture on this camera without sacrificing too much depth).

 Will my clients be concerned that a small camera is not good enough for the job in hand?

-I expect that some clients will think that.
+I expect that some clients will think that, but you can easily put them straight.
 There is a post just down from this one where we discuss that very topic: Big Camera Syndrome and Clients

 So what can we conclude from all these questions?
 It’s quite simple – don’t agonise over image quality because these cameras are so close that it is not, in my opinion, a determining factor (unless you clearly lean in one particular direction).
 Instead, think about what you’re going to be shooting and with that in mind look at the performance attributes of each camera and the available lenses.
-And don’t forget about handling, it’s quite common to hanker after something only to dislike it as soon as you have it in your hands.
+And don’t forget about handling, it’s quite common to hanker after something only to dislike it as soon as you have it in your mits.
 For this reason I do recommend that you try and get to a camera store where you can have a good play, shoot some images, and generally decide whether you and the camera will be a good match.
 My conclusion is that the OMD is a stunning all-round performer but if you’re a casual shooter and you don’t need speed and the other DSLR-like features then you may prefer the styling and easier handling of the (slightly more affordable) XE1.
 Budget-wise the OMD can work out to be fairly expensive if you have a preference for fast zooms.
 But I can’t tell you which one to buy.
 When speed and reliability is important, or RAW shooting, I grab my OMD.
-On a relaxed personal outing where a wide to tele zoom will come in handy I will normally reach for my XE1.
-Despite both cameras being so very different I seem to enjoy owning both, much in the same way that one might possess a well-made traditional form of transport for work and a sports car for when you want to have some fun.
-In the same way, you cannot really compare a 4×4 with a sports car, yet there are many people out there who do agonise between the two.
+On a relaxed personal outing where a wide to tele zoom will come in handy the XE1 would be fine.
 The heart does occasionally rule the head and the personality of the individual should never be underestimated.
 As I keep telling some of the more indignant commentators (some of which I cannot publish) it is not a crime to prefer one piece of equipment over another, or to list the documented features of one camera versus an alternative – if we were all the same it would be an astonishingly boring world.

 By the way I also own and love two other Fujifilm X cameras which I keep for personal projects – the X10 and the X100.
 There are plenty of pictures from both scattered around the Blog.
 The X10 is a terrific all round travel/personal use camera which is great fun to use, and the X100 is a purist’s joy with exemplary image quality and beautiful 35mm (equivalent) optics.

-By way of a January update I can confirm that I have now sold the XE1.
-A test shoot following the usual format of my professional location portrait assignments revealed that the autofocus did not meet our performance benchmarks and in general this camera was not fast enough for the way in which we work.
-We were not engaging in sports photography or fast moving subjects, so we were quite disappointed that the camera could not keep up with the proceedings.
-That does not mean that it will not be ideal for you if you are a hobbyist taking general travel pictures, but I do receive an awful lot of e-mails from XE1 owners who are rather disgruntled by its behaviour.
+UPDATE: By way of a January 2013 addendum I can confirm that I have now sold the XE1.
+Test shoots following the usual format of my professional location portrait assignments revealed that the autofocus did not meet our performance benchmarks and in general this camera was not fast enough for the way in which we work.
+We were not engaging in sports photography or fast moving subjects, so we were quite disappointed that the camera could not keep up with the proceedings – fashion shoots and family photography is normally dynamic, but the XE1 struggled.
+That does not mean that it will not be ideal for you if you’re a hobbyist taking general travel pictures, but I do receive an awful lot of e-mails from XE1 owners who are rather disgruntled by its behaviour.
 I always recommend that you try and get to a camera store to test whichever equipment you’re considering, rather than relying on the manufacturer’s marketing hype.
 It’s also a good idea to make your purchase after any given piece of equipment has been out for at least a couple of months whereby there will be a reasonable body of feedback from current owners.